tobek/headsoak/notes.md

         - https://developer.mozilla.org/en-US/docs/Web/API/URL.createObjectURL?redirectlocale=en-US&redirectslug=URL.createObjectURL
 - login via fb/google/github/whatevs
     - are user id numbers unique or do i need e.g. 'simplelogin:46'? if not... migrate away from provider in user id for /users and /emailToId
+- two-factor auth
+    - IP or browser/IP as unique identifier? "device"? anything else? what's best practice. i guess what google and FB do? maybe "device" instead of "location"?
+Should put a cookie and remember this device, as mobile phone will come in from all sorts of IPs
+    - nice messaging
+        - 2-factor disabled
+            - "this is the first time we've seen you log in to Nutmeg from this location: x.x.x.x ([name me](#)). you last logged in from y.y.y.y ([name me](#). [view access logs]() [don't show again]() [i want extra security whenever there's an attempt to log in to my account from a new/unrecognized location (two-factor authentication)]()"
+        - 2-factor enabled
+            - "this is the first time we've seen you log in to Nutmeg from this location: x.x.x.x. we are <whatever messaging about your two-factor method>"
+            - they do it
+            - "great!" and show loading icon for minimum of X seconds and also a "view access logs" link
+        - or maybe "we don't recognize your device/location..."
+    - two-factor options could be cell phone, email, or:
+        - "ask me questions about my notes. [examples]()"
+            - "which of the following are tags that you've used?"
+            - "which of the following tags have you used most recently?" (pick ones with very different dates)
+            - "which of the following notes was modified most recently?" (pick ones with very different dates)
+            - "note that we will never use private tags or notes for these questions, nor content that others have shared with you"
+            - this could be fun but depending on architecture at the time could be a pain to implement, cause info required for these questions would have to come from server - if already on client, then there's no real security. so either has to be server based or some shenanigan like client regularly updates some document in a special location in firebase that has different read permissions
+    - consider on or off by default, either way onboarding for this feature could be in first popup
+    - can you detect if someone logs in via twitter/fb/google/github and have two-factor enabled on them? cause if so, two-factor on nutmeg would be a nuisance. ask: how to handle two-factor and open/social/whatever logins
+    - access logs dialog
+        - shows X most recent
+        - shows all unique devices/locations/whatever
+        - shows you which is the current session
+        - lets you name them
+        - shows status of two-factor auth and lets you enable/disable
+        - sign out all logged-in sessions (can we show logged-in sessions?)
+- feature request site. there are prob open source ones
+    - users get X votes to allocate, freed when feature built (maybe rewards/keep track of votes you've put on implemented things?). premium users get more.
+    - can put a bounty (if this gets built then i'll pay $x) and several people can pile on.
+        - make it easy, like a button that says "i'll give you $1 if this feature gets built", another button "oh yeah? i'll give you even MORE, like $___"
+            - not the best call to action, doesn't emphasize what they get, and the meaning of "I" could be ambiguous
+    - ideally have lovely markdown outline of feature, maybe mocks, git commits, timelines, etc.

 ##### minor features